Stresses multiply for many US clergy: 'We need help too'

 What keeps him going?

-“I love seeing people just turn their lives around,” he said.
-“I will be out in the community and somebody will say ‘Hey man, you changed my life.
-You helped me.’”
+"I will be out in the community and somebody will say 'Hey man, you changed my life,"' he said.

-Episcopal Bishop Chilton Knudsen, from the vantage of a nearly 40-year career, cites several factors affecting the clergy’s morale -- including sex-abuse scandals that have rocked several Protestant denominations as well as the Roman Catholic church
+Episcopal Bishop Chilton Knudsen, from the vantage of a nearly 40-year career, cites several factors affecting the clergy's morale -- including sex-abuse scandals that have rocked several Protestant denominations as well as the Catholic church.

-“At the same time, the clergy has more complicated situations come across their doorstep,” she said.
-“There’s a wearing-down effect, a sense of frustration and malaise -- they’re thinking, ‘I’ve spent all these hours with people trying to do good things, and I’m just getting nowhere.’”
+"At the same time, the clergy has more complicated situations come across their doorstep," she said.
+"There's a wearing-down effect... they're thinking, 'I've spent all these hours with people trying to do good things, and I'm just getting nowhere.'"

 Another challenge, she said, is the willingness of some churchgoers to engage in "clergy bashing."